 In loading...

-The Tokyo venue, which had been postponed for one year and five months to prevent the spread of COVID-19 infection, opened on October 13.
+To prevent the expansion of COVID-19 infection, the Tokyo venue, which had been postponed for one year and five months, opened on October 13 (Wednesday).
 It will be held until November 24, 2021 (Wednesday).

-Although the event was threatened by the launch of declaration of a state of emergency, it was canceled at the end of September, and although there were some restrictions, we were able to hold the event somehow.
+The event was threatened by the departure of declaration of a state of emergency, but it was canceled at the end of September, and although there were some restrictions, we were able to hold the event.

 Image provided: National Museum of Nature and Science

 ※Advance reservations are required to enter the National Museum of Nature and Science.
-For details on how to enter the museum, please visit the website of the National Museum of Nature and Science.
+For details on how to enter, please visit the National Museum of Nature and Science website.

 Image

-The central hall of the Japan Pavilion has a wonderful design dome with stained glass.
+In the central hall of the Japan Pavilion, there is a dome with a wonderful design with stained glass.
 The venue is a special exhibition room facing the central hall.

-At this central hall, we had a hands-on exhibition where you can touch and understand woodwork, but the hands-on exhibition has been canceled to prevent the spread of COVID-19 infection.
+In this central hall, we had a hands-on exhibition where you can touch the wood group and understand it, but the hands-on exhibition has now been canceled to prevent the expansion of COVID-19 infection.

 Image

-At the entrance part, short introduction videos of two films produced in conjunction with this exhibition ("Kigumi House" and "Heritage of Kumiko Crafts") are shown.
-A theater room was set up at other venues, but it could not be set up at this venue due to circumstances, so screenings will be held instead (10/17 and 10/31).
+In the entrance part, a short introduction video of two movies ("Kigumi House" and "Heritage of Kumiko Crafts") produced in conjunction with this tour exhibition is aired.
+A theater room was set up at other venues, but it could not be installed at this venue due to circumstances, so screenings will be held instead (10/17 and 10/31).

 Image

-This is a joint project between the National Museum of Nature and Science and Takenaka Carpentry Tools Museum, and in addition to the contents of the previous exhibition, the collection of the National Museum of Nature and Science has also been exhibited.
+This time, it is a joint project between the National Museum of Nature and Science and Takenaka Carpentry Tools Museum, and in addition to the contents of the previous tour exhibition, the treasured collection of the National Museum of Nature and Science is also exhibited.

-One of the most distinctive features is the wooden structure model (1/25 scale) of Horyuji Temple five-storied pagoda and Yakushi-ji Temple East Tower, made by fittings craftsmen using elaborate techniques.
-It used to be exhibited at the Permanent exhibition of the National Museum of Nature and Science, but it is rarely seen because it is now stored in the storage room.
+Among them is the wooden model (scale 1/25) of Horyuji Temple five-storied pagoda and Yakushi-ji Temple East Pagoda made by fitting craftsmen with elaborate techniques.
+It was once exhibited at the Permanent exhibition of the National Museum of Nature and Science, but it is rarely seen because it is now stored in a storage room.
 Don't miss it.

 Image

 When you pass through the entrance, you will be greeted by a wooden frame corner that introduces various fittings and gestures.
-In this exhibition, the commentary panels are available in Japanese and English because they are compatible with multilingage.
-It also supports Chinese and Korean by reading the QR code installed at the venue.
+In this exhibition, multi-language support is available, and the commentary panel is available in Japanese and English.
+In addition, by reading the QR code installed at the venue, Chinese and Korean are also supported.

 Image